krisnaw/LangGraph-mcp/README.md

 # Langi - LangGraph Prompt Chain Examples

-A demonstration application showcasing different prompt chain patterns using LangGraph, OpenAI, and Supabase MCP (Model Context Protocol) tools.
+A demonstration application showcasing a simple prompt chain pattern using LangGraph, OpenAI, and Supabase MCP (Model Context Protocol) tools.

 ## 🚀 Overview

-This application demonstrates how to create sophisticated prompt chains with multiple agent states using LangGraph.
-It includes several examples showing different patterns for chaining AI agent interactions:

-- **Simple Prompt Chains**: Basic two-state chains with context preservation
-- **Sequential Chains**: Independent agent states with different threads
-- **Conditional Chains**: Dynamic branching based on previous results
-- **Advanced State Management**: Sophisticated state tracking and organization
+This application serves as a Proof of Concept (PoC) to demonstrate how to build an AI Agent using LangGraph.
+It showcases the integration of a Supabase MCP server as a data source and leverages OpenAI's LLM for the agent's reasoning capabilities.
+The primary goal is to illustrate a simple, yet powerful, implementation of a prompt chain that can interact with a database and perform tasks based on the retrieved data.

 ## ⚙️ Setup